Synthetixio/SIPs/SIPS/sip-Custom_Binary_Options.md

 Some question may depend on unpredictable circumstance, such as elections being cancelled due to Covid situation.
 To deal with such cases these markets should have a contract function allowing the governance addresses to cancel it.
 The cancelation would mean all bidders can reclaim their bids (get refunds), minus the gas costs.

+In summary, it means every custom market will have three potential outcomes:
+* Yes
+* No
+* Cancelled
+The same rule for number of governance votes apply to any of those: Minimum 7 votes needed.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->